Tecnativa/docker-duplicity/README.md

 Replace `daily` by any other periodicity to test it too.

-## Prebuilt flavours
+## Prebuilt flavors

 Sometimes you need more than just copying a file here, pasting it there.
 That's why we supply some special flavours of this image.

-Don't worry about disk, all of them share the same base layers!
+### Normal (`latest`)

+This includes just the most basic packages to boot the cron and use Duplicity with any backend.
+All other images are built on top of this one, so downloading several flavours won't repeat the abse layers (disk-friendly!).

+Preconfigured to backup daily.

-### PostgreSQL
+### PostgreSQL (`postgres`)

 If you want to back up a PostgreSQL server, make sure you run this image in a fashion similar to this `docker-compose.yaml` definition: